-Often we won’t use PR that are submitted because the sentiment comes across as Preaching.
+We won’t often use PR that is submitted because the sentiment comes across as Preaching.
+Often, there are comments to a post that do the same thing.

 Most people, especially someone who is in sin, does NOT want to be told what to do.
 This is common in the churches and in the world.
 Instead, He says that we are each to be an Epistle [a letter or form of communication] read by all men.
 In other words, our life needs to be what they read about us—how they see us live our lives.